hughobrien/psu-constitution/README.md

 	2. The wages of the PSU President shall come directly from the Postgraduate Student Capitation

-	3. Once the Presidents wages have been deducted, the PSU will make a 2/3 contribution from Postgraduate student capitation to UL Clubs & Societies(C&S).
+	3. Once the Presidents wages have been deducted, the PSU will make a 2/3 contribution from Postgraduate student capitation to UL Clubs and Societies.
 This will be made in 2 instalments; one in November and one in March.

-	4. Once the Presidents wages and the C&S Contribution have been deducted, the PSU will make a financial contribution of a flat rate of 9,800€ to the ULSU for the services and support to be paid in Semester 1.
+	4. Once the Presidents wages and the Clubs and Societies Contribution have been deducted, the PSU will make a financial contribution of a flat rate of 9,800€ to the ULSU for the services and support to be paid in Semester 1.

 	5. PSU shall take responsibility for the book-keeping of all PSU finances with the exceptions of: